How to Plant, Grow, and Care for Dame’s Rocket

 Diseases

 Powdery mildew is not uncommon on dame’s rocket.
+Remove mildewed leaves at first.
 Neem oil is both a preventative and a treatment for this annoying problem.
 In severe cases, you may find it easier to burn infested areas.
 Only attempt this if all subsequent plantings have powdery mildew.

 Frequently Asked Questions

-A: Yes.
-The plant is classed as an invasive species in 11 US states, primarily in the midwest and north east, with Colorado as one exception.
-Therefore, don’t plant dame’s rocket in the ground in these states where they’ll push out native plants, and deadhead spent blooms where you grow it.
+Yes.
+The plant is classed as an invasive species in 11 US states, primarily in the Midwest and Northeast, with Colorado as one exception.
+Therefore, don’t plant dame’s rocket in the ground in these states where they’ll push out native species, and deadhead spent blooms where you grow it.

 Share This Post